Jennifer De Leon '01 to present, "The Power of Story: Moving Latinas To and Through College."

-The application process for the class of 2016 begins in the fall.
+The application process for the CISLA Class of 2017 begins in the fall.
 Sophomore applicants navigate the rigorous application process and craft written proposals with the assistance of faculty and current CISLA students assigned to them as mentors.
 Final proposals are due to the CISLA office in November.
-A committee of 12 faculty and staff will meet in mid-December to select the class of 2016 and students are notified of the decisions during winter break.
-The class of 2016 begins its journey through the CISLA program with the required gateway course, Perspectives on Modern Global Society, team-taught by a group of Connecticut College professors from various disciplines.
+A committee of 12 faculty and staff will meet in mid-December to select the Class of 2017 and students are notified of the decisions during winter break.
+The Class of 2017 begins its journey through the CISLA program with the required gateway course, Perspectives on Modern Global Society, team-taught by a group of Connecticut College professors from various disciplines.

 Annual United Nations trip

-In April 2013, the Class of 2015 made the annual CISLA sophomore trip to New York City to visit the United Nations and meet with delegates from several countries.
+In April 2014, the CISLA Class of 2016 made the annual CISLA sophomore trip to New York City to visit the United Nations and meet with delegates from several countries.
 In the past, CISLA students have met with delegates from the missions of Argentina, Italy, Iran, Mexico, the United States, and the United Nations High Commissioner for Refugees.
 Students have had the opportunity to engage with foreign diplomats in meaningful dialogue on a variety of global issues.

 The annual CISLA banquets

-During Fall Weekend 2013, CISLA welcomed the families and friends of the Class of 2014 to celebrate the students' completion of their internships at our annual Senior Banquet.
-CISLA seniors shared their unique experiences abroad and reflected on the common themes of their Senior Integrative Projects.
+During Fall Weekend 2014, CISLA will welcome the families and friends of the Class of 2015 to celebrate the students' completion of their internships at our annual Senior Banquet.
+CISLA seniors will share their unique experiences abroad and reflect on the common themes of their Senior Integrative Projects.